BRIDGES: The power of incumbency

 The upcoming special election for a Georgia U.S. Senate seat continues to make headlines, both here and across the country.

-Governor Brian Kemp, probably underestimating the amount of backfire a non-Collins choice would cause, selected political novice Kelly Loeffler.
-While Kemp probably had numerous reasons for his choice there is no doubting one reason was to spark support among conservative women in the state with this being an election year.
+Gov. Brian Kemp, probably underestimating the amount of backfire a non-Collins choice would cause, selected political novice Kelly Loeffler.
+While Kemp probably had numerous reasons for his choice, there is no doubting one reason was to spark support among conservative women in the state with this being an election year.

 Collins, who did not publically campaign for the appointment, clearly was not happy that he was bypassed for Loeffler.
 In the weeks following Loeffler’s appointment by the governor, Collins announced he would seek the seat this November.

 Collins, meanwhile, has been elected several times and was a popular congressman in his district.
-The former congressman has never been elected statewide, however
+The congressman has never been elected statewide, however.

 Many inside Republican circles don’t like challenges from within the party.
-Several years ago when a candidate in Georgia dared challenged a Republican governor, the state party would not even acknowledge the challenger.
+Several years ago when a candidate in Georgia dared to challenge a Republican governor, the state party would not even acknowledge the challenger.

 We are seeing that same reaction in many GOP circles and not just from the state party.
 Some are saying that Collins should not challenge Loeffler.
 One reason is the setup of this election in November.

-It is a “jungle primary” where all candidates from all parties are listed on the ballot at one time.
-There will not be a Democrat and Republican primary.
-The ballot will likely have not only Loeffler and Collins but other Republicans as well.
-Several Democrats have also announced along with a Libertarian and an independent.
+It is a “jungle primary,” where all candidates from all parties are listed on the ballot at one time.
+There will not be a Democratic and Republican primary.
+The ballot will likely have not only Loeffler and Collins, but other Republicans as well.
+Several Democrats have also announced, along with a Libertarian and an independent.

 This type of election actually allows all candidates a fair chance.
 Those outside the two-headed monster don’t have to collect thousands of signatures in order to be on the ballot.